mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 This lab walks through the full process of connecting to, factory resetting, configuring, and managing a **Cisco Catalyst 2950 and 3550 switch** using the CLI via PuTTY Terminal Emulator.

-It covers console connectivity, factory resets, switch setup from scratch, VLAN management, port security, and monitoring via SPAN.
+It covers console connectivity, factory resets, switch setup from scratch, VLAN management, port security, monitoring via SPAN, Spanning Tree Protocol - STP and Trunk port configuration.

 ---